m4opt/m4opt/docs/related.rst

   graviational-wave follow-up, for which an MILP-based ToO scheduler was developed.
 This scheduler makes use of IBM's CPLEX Optimization Studio.
 * `MUSHROOMS`_: MUSHROOMS is a MILP-based gravitational-wave follow-up scheduler designed with ZTF in mind.
-It developed for an REU project and makes use of Gurobi for optimization.
+It was developed for an REU project and makes use of Gurobi for optimization.
 * `Spike`_: Spike is an observation planning and scheduling software released by the Space Telescope Science Institute that makes use of Constraint